 The main objectives of this project:

-1. Plant 4 trees (of 1 type) per household in all 15 barangays of Isabela;
+- 1. Plant 4 trees (of 1 type) per household in all 15 barangays of Isabela;

-2. Provide additional food source for residents through the harvest of these trees;
+- 2. Provide additional food source for residents through the harvest of these trees;

-3. Provide additional income source for residents (barangays will become fruit baskets of Isabela); and
+- 3. Provide additional income source for residents (barangays will become fruit baskets of Isabela); and

-4. Provide convenience to buyers of different type of fruits because buyers only need to visit 1 barangay to buy a particular fruit.
+- 4. Provide convenience to buyers of different type of fruits because buyers only need to visit 1 barangay to buy a particular fruit.

 So I thought, it would be a good idea to have our kids participate in this.
 So last Saturday, Sept.
 16, 2017, the members of the Bacolod Homeschoolers Network and our families set out for an almost 2-hour drive to Brgy.
 Tinongan, Isabela, Negros Occidental.
 A total of 16 homeschooling kids joined the event.

 We bought the calamansi (Philippine lime) from them at P35 each.
 The seedlings are from marcotting, so in about a year, the residents will already be able to harvest fruits from them.
-We were given an orientation on how to plant the seedlings on ensure a higher chance of survival.
+Furthermore, we were given an orientation on how to plant the seedlings on ensure a higher chance of survival.

-We were joined with Isabela Mayor Joselito Malabor along with his staff.
-He also planted with the kids and was able to greet the residents.
+Meanwhile, Isabela Mayor Joselito Malabor was very happy of our little project.
+He came over along with his staff.
+He also planted trees with the kids and was able to greet the residents.